SciML/sciml.ai/_posts/2018-7-15-FunctionInputEPIRK.md

 but v0.6 versions should continue to work.
 A lot of help came from GSoC student Yingbo Ma (@YingboMa).

-While there will be some updated needed in user codes due to the changes from Julia v0.6 to v0.7, the JuliaDiffEq user interface is unchanged and thus we are not considering this to be a major release.
-On the backend, there are some major infrastructure changes (to allow for new features), but these are developer-facing changes.

 ## Jacobian Types: Sparse, Banded, etc.

 ## 5th (Stiff) Order EPIRK Methods